kgrid/kgrid-starter/setup.md

 - [Oracle VirtualBox 5.1](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1) - Note get VirtualBox version 5.1 which is compatible with Vagrant.
 - [Vagrant](https://www.vagrantup.com/downloads.html)
 - [Node.js + npm](https://www.npmjs.com/get-npm) - Note: get the long-term release version.
-- After installing Node.js and `npm`, install the demo server (to run client apps) using:
+- After installing Node.js and `npm`, install the demo server (to run client apps).
+From the command line:
   `npm install -g http-server`

 Note: If you are using a Windows system, you will need to download and install cURL at [cURL Download Page](http://www.confusedbycode.com/curl)